kisom/hbxss/README.txt

 	hbxss [-i interval] [-t time] [-v]

+	-f    	  	Force hbxss to run indefinitely.

 	-i interval	Specify the interval between heartbeats.
 This should follow the form <number><unit>, where
 			unit should be one of 's', 'm', or 'h' for seconds, minutes, or hours, respectively.

 	-t time		Specify how long the program should run for;
-			if not set, hbxss will run indefinitely.
+	   		the default is two hours.

 	-v		Print each heartbeat as it occurs.